-SAP and Oracle are two of the biggest players in the market for enterprise resource planning (ERP) software.
+SAP and Oracle are two of the biggest players in the market for ERP software.
 ERP software is critical for companies as it helps them manage their finances and operations.
 SAP has been the market leader in this area for many years.

-2.1.1 Types of ERP Solutions
+Types of ERP Solutions